Sunday, December 16, 1979.

 ● the motor pool.
 Sgt.
 Tree (Dan Aykroyd) and his men deliver artillery tanks and patriotic speeches at a moment's notice.

 ● the triangle.
-The Douglases’ daughter Betty (Dianne Kay), a USO hostess, is torn between Wally (Bobby DeCicco), her zoot-suited boyfriend, and Sitarski, a soldier with one very violent temper.
+The Douglases’ daughter Betty (Dianne Kay), a USO hostess, is torn between Wally (Bobby DeCicco), her zoot-suited boyfriend, and Sgt.
+Sitarski (Treat Williams), a soldier with one very violent temper.

 ● the spotters.
 Herbie (Eddie Deezen) and Claude (Murray Hamilton) are stationed high atop the Ocean Park ferris wheel, watching for enemy aircraft.